graycoreio/daffodil/libs/design/guides/getting-started.md

 # Introduction
 Get started with `@daffodil/design`, an Angular component library built for ecommerce with accessibility in-mind.
-With these first-steps, we warmly welcome you to a library that will help you build elegant and accessible user interfaces without having to do everything by hand.
+With these first steps, we warmly welcome you to a library that will help you build elegant and accessible user interfaces without having to do everything by hand.

 ## First Steps
 This tutorial is designed to touch upon the very basics of the `@daffodil/design` library.
 First things first, you will need to [create a new Angular project](https://angular.io/cli) and [install the library](#installation).
 By the end of this tutorial, you will have created a basic Angular app that renders a simple `DaffHeroComponent` with a title and subtitle.